cezarfx/orcoos/README.md

 **Note:** _If the connection string specifies a compartment or namespace, the expected compartment or namespace must already exist.
 Example: 'nosqldb+on_prem_http://localhost:8080/dev'._

-**Important!** OndbMongoose buffers all the commands until it's connected to the database.
+**Important!** Orcoos buffers all the commands until it's connected to the database.
 This means that you don't have to wait until it connects to Oracle NoSQL DB in order to define models, run queries, etc.

 #### Defining a Model